Do marketers think that they are doing a good job personalizing their websites, emails, and mobile offerings?

-About the research: The report was based on data from a survey of 206 marketers at organizations of various sizes about their marketing operations and implementation of personalization.
+About the research: The report was based on data from a survey of 250 organizations around the world (85% in the United States).

 Know someone who would enjoy it too?
 Share with your friends, free of charge, no sign up required!
 Simply share this link, and they will get instant access…

 You may like these other MarketingProfs articles related to Segmentation:

 - Engagement-Based Email Segmentation: How to Ensure Your Messages Land in the Inbox